Are Proofreading Courses Worth It?

 2. Becoming a Proofreader (offered by Knowadays in the UK)

-This class is another excellent option.
-It not only teaches you how to proofread but also how to improve a document’s readability and tone.
+This class is another great option.
+It teaches you not only how to proofread but also how to improve a document’s readability and tone.

 I wrote a thorough review of Knowadays’ proofreading course if you’d like to check it out.